Surviving sea change: Why some businesses sink and others stay afloat

 - Service model changes & technological advances.
 New developments in your industry, including changes in technology can make your product or service obsolete.
 They can also make it easier to produce your product or service, so if you’re not evolving your technology, others in the market could start providing offerings faster, better, and for less money, leaving you in the dust.

 - The next economic downturn.
-Nobody knows for sure when the next economic downturn will arrive, but trust that it’s coming eventually.
-Whether it’s a global natural disaster, another crisis like we saw in 2008, or some other major disruption, it could impede your growth or completely tank your organization.
-Have you learned how long your business can survive when your customers’ growth is stalled and orders are reduced?
-Have you made strategy changes to handle the fallout when your suppliers’ financial health is impacted and deliveries of key materials are at risk?
+Nobody knows for sure when the next economic downturn will arrive or the severity when it does, but trust that challenging times will be coming eventually.
+Whether it’s another crisis like we saw in 2008 or a minor disruption, it could impede your growth or completely tank your organization.
+Do you have the financial and operating flexibility required when growth stalls?
+Can you make strategy changes quickly enough to handle the fallout when your suppliers’ and customers’ financial health is similarly impacted?

 Prepare for challenges to your business